Decentslides/decentslides/decentslides/README.md

 # decentslides
-This is a repo to publish PowerPoint slides as NFT.
+This is a repo to publish PowerPoint slides as NFT on Solana using SPL Token.